 Never feel too proud to take advantage of that return policy.
 Cameras are an investment for your home studio, and creating high quality video content for your course is serious business.
 Take the time to test-drive your camera within the allotted timeframe for returns.

 If it doesn’t meet your expectations, process a return, and start from scratch.
 It’s a part of the creative process and growing your business, so you want to make sure you get it right and spend your money wisely.

 Pro-tip: When camera shopping for filming online course always check the returns pages on a retailer’s site before making a purchase.
 Some retailers may offer completely free returns, while others may require restocking fees for returns.

 This, among other things, may be a determining factor of whether you’ll purchase from that specific retailer.
 It would be best to understand everything you need to know about a company’s return policy before placing an order.

 With our free checklist, you can find your next profitable course idea in just seven steps.
 Did we mention it’s free?

 5. Shop around for the best price

 Naturally, retailers are always competing for your business, so make sure you compare prices between retailers before deciding to add anything to your cart.
+Camera shopping for filming online course can be expensive.
 Here are some helpful tools to help you save on your camera and other business purchases.